 - What do their products do?

-This component isn’t necessarily a compare and contrast exercise.
+This section isn’t necessarily a compare and contrast exercise.
 You want to gather as much information as possible and analyze it for holes you can use to arm the team with sales-ready responses.

 Specific value propositions

-Consider objections from people who, in the past, have gone with your competition.
-What was it about your competitor’s product (or service) that made the person choose your competitor?
+Consider objections from people who, in the past, have gone with your competition (review those win-loss analyses).
+What about your competitor’s product (or service) led the person to choose your competitor?